Generic Name: lovastatin (LOE va sta tin)

 kidney problems--little or no urination, swelling in your feet or ankles, feeling tired or short of breath; or

 liver problems--loss of appetite, stomach pain (upper right side), tiredness, dark urine, jaundice (yellowing of the skin or eyes).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Mevacor (lovastatin)?
+What other drugs will affect Mevacor?

-Many drugs can interact with lovastatin.
-Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with lovastatin, especially:
+Many drugs can interact with Mevacor, and some drugs should not be used together.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed in this medication guide.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Mevacor (lovastatin)

 - During Pregnancy or Breastfeeding